top of page

 External pelvic floor massage therapy can also help with:

-• Pelvic pain and discomfort
+• Pelvic pain and discomfort (like PCOS or endometriosis)

-• Postpartum recovery
+• Postpartum recovery (like diastasis recti)

 • Sexual health and function